Introduction

 Defining Customer Satisfaction in the Modern Era

 Customer satisfaction refers to how well your products, services, and overall brand experience meet or exceed the expectations of your shoppers.
-It is a critical measure of success that reflects the health of your brand reputation.
+In academic terms, this is often explained through Expectation-disconfirmation theory, which suggests that satisfaction is a direct result of the gap between what a customer expected and what they actually received.
+It is a critical measure of success that reflects the health of your brand reputation across any industry, from digital services to physical retail.
 When we deliver on our promises—or better yet, find ways to exceed them—we move closer to achieving high levels of loyalty and repeat business.

 The Core Product Experience